TIBCOSoftware/Augmented-Reality/docs/docs/eFTL-Basic.md

 ```

 ### using Flogo
-Here a sample using TIBCO Cloud Integration Flogo
+Here a sample using TIBCO Cloud™ Integration Flogo

 ![alt-text](img/FlogoTCMSender.png "Image")
 <br><sup>TIBCO Cloud Integration Configuration</sup>

 > the current Implementation subscribes to all instance messaging destinations.

 ### How it works
-1. The MainController GameObject contains the TIBCO Cloud Messaging Connector and SimpleTextViewController
+1. The MainController GameObject contains the TIBCO Cloud™ Messaging Connector and SimpleTextViewController
 2. The Controller extends DataHandler, it requires a connection (Connector Object) and receives messages.
 3. The Controller has a reference to the Text to update when it receives a message.